F.W. Parker Charter Essential School

 Martin Turnbull reminded the Board that facilities will be a pull on the budget in the future.
 Marie agreed and added that the Development Committee has already begun to lay the work for a capital campaign.

 Ellen Sturgis and Brian both gave Michelle praise for her thorough and hard work.
 They reiterated that the pressure of high health insurance costs are keeping Parker from things like eliminating the salary gap but that we are chipping at it with salary increases that are larger than a simple COLA increase.
-Brian shared that the results of the administration's work towards closing the salary gap has led to the retention of mid-career teachers that otherwise Parker has been unable to retain.
+Brian shared that the results of the administration's work towards closing the salary gap has led to the retention of mid-career teachers that otherwise Parker may have been unable to retain.

 VI.
 Other Business